Doramas

 Major Trails And Attractions

 Walks through the laurel forest remnants provide encounters with Macaronesian relict vegetation found nowhere else on Earth.
-The traditional villages and terraced landscapes offer cultural interest.
-The Finca de Osorio botanical estate provides accessible forest exploration.
+The traditional villages and terraced landscapes offer cultural interest, with Teror notable for its historic church and the Basílica de la Virgen del Pino.
+The Finca de Osorio botanical estate provides accessible forest exploration with a marked trail network through laurel forest.

 Visitor Facilities And Travel

-Accessed from Teror and Arucas in northern Gran Canaria, approximately 25 minutes from Las Palmas.
-The Finca de Osorio provides a visitor center with forest interpretation.
-The compact size allows exploration in a half-day visit.
+Accessed from Teror and Arucas in northern Gran Canaria, approximately 25 minutes from Las Palmas de Gran Canaria.
+The Finca de Osorio provides a visitor centre with forest interpretation and walking trails.
+The compact size of the park allows exploration in a half-day visit.
+The villages of Moya and Teror offer restaurants and accommodation options for visitors.

 Conservation And Sustainability